Mengdiegg/Data_Wrangling_Project_and_Tasks/README.md

 4. Create a new column “Age group” and create age groups with an interval of 25 yrs. for example 0-25 years as ‘0-25’, 26-50 as “26-50” and so on...

-For HW2,  I completed six main tasks as follows:
+For project 2,  I completed six main tasks as follows:

 1. Create a new column “Enrollment group” in the table Phonecall
 a)	Insert EnrollmentGroup=Clinical Alert :code is 125060000